httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In this example, a HEAD request is used to retrieve the checksum of a resource.

-The response `Digest` field-value is calculated over the JSON object `{"hello": "world"}`, which is not shown because there is no payload data.
+The response `Representation-Digest` field-value is calculated over the JSON object `{"hello": "world"}`, which is not shown because there is no payload data.
 `Content-Digest` is computed on empty content.